galamo/cp_api_2022/readme.md

 - Create `Product` Component
 - Present all the Products in the `ProductsPage`

+### EX-6
+- based on your Products result
+- Memoize the Avg price
+- Present it as product statistics

 ### EX
 - Add New Route Countries Route
 ### EX